🇮🇸 Iceland visa requirements

 BrazilVisa-free90

-Iceland, as part of the Schengen zone, has been slowly adapting to new EU regulations.
-The most significant upcoming change is the European Travel Information and Authorisation System (ETIAS), expected to launch in mid-2025.
-This will require citizens from visa-exempt countries (like the US, Canada, Australia) to obtain an online authorisation before travelling to the Schengen Area, including Iceland.
-Itโ€™s not a visa, but a pre-screening measure with a fee, likely around โ‚ฌ7.
-Beyond ETIAS, Iceland hasn't introduced a unique national digital nomad visa.
-They rely on the standard Schengen rules and specific work/residency permits for longer-term stays.
-Keep an eye on the official Icelandic Directorate of Immigration website for the most up-to-date information, especially regarding ETIAS implementation.
+Iceland, as part of the Schengen Area, is subject to broader EU regulations.
+The biggest recent development is the upcoming European Travel Information and Authorisation System (ETIAS).
+While not fully rolled out yet, it's expected to launch in mid-2025†.
+This will require citizens from visa-exempt countries (like the US, UK, Canada) to obtain an online authorisation before travelling to the Schengen Area.
+It’s not a visa, but a pre-screening system with an expected fee of around €7†.

 Live policy summary

-Synced 2026-04-26
+Synced 2026-05-25

 The visa policy of the Schengen Area is a component within the wider area of freedom, security and justice policy of the European Union.
 It applies to the Schengen Area and Cyprus, but not to EU member state Ireland.
 The visa policy allows nationals of certain countries to enter the Schengen Area via air, land or sea without a visa for up to 90 days within any 180-day period.
 Nationals of certain other countries are required to have a visa to enter and, in some cases, transit through the Schengen area.